yjkedwards/circRNAFlow/quick_start_2/README.md

 ###### NOTES on executor profiles available

-Several profiles for *executors* are available in the demo config file:
+Two profiles for *executors* are available in the demo config file:
 * local : for running processes on the same computer which is running singularity.

-NOTE in this case, it is suggested to edit the *queueSize* option in the config file.
+NOTE if using the local executor it is suggested to consider the *queueSize* option in the config file and consider editing it.
+As discussed in greater detail in the [nextflow documentation](https://www.nextflow.io/docs/latest/config.html#scope-executor), queueSize sets parallelism - higher numbers for higher parallelism.
+0 for no limit.
 Less capable systems should use 1 or 2.
 More capable systems (having additional CPUs/cores and RAM) can use higher values (4, 6, or more).
-For our 256GB, 24-core server we use 6 here.
+For our 256GB, 24-core server we use 6 for the queueSize.
 * slurm : for using slurm to launch jobs.

 As noted above, depending on the nodes/queues available, the queue names may need to be modified.
 The slurm cluster we use (as users, not admins!) have queues available including amd-hdr100,express, & medium.
 You may need to edit those names in the config file.
 We have set values for "cpus" and "time" which we hope sensible and permissive but not too extreme, but "cpus" and "time" may also need editing for slurm.
 We'd like to note too that DCC is the most resource intensive in our experience.